Great Lakes region: Manufacturing

 Navigable terrain, waterways, and ports spurred an unprecedented construction of transportation infrastructure throughout the region.
 The region is a global leader in advanced manufacturing and research and development, with significant innovations in both production processes and business organization.
 John D. Rockefeller's Standard Oil set precedents for centralized pricing, uniform distribution, and controlled product standards through Standard Oil, which started as a consolidated refinery in Cleveland.
 Cyrus McCormick's Reaper and other manufacturers of agricultural machinery consolidated into International Harvester in Chicago.
 Andrew Carnegie's steel production integrated large-scale open-hearth and Bessemer processes into the world's most efficient and profitable mills.
 The largest, most comprehensive monopoly in the world, United States Steel, consolidated steel production throughout the region.
+Historically, iron ore (often in the form of taconite) has been transported upon lake freighters from iron ranges in the Lake Superior region, such as those at Mesabi and Marquette, to steel mills and blast furnaces around the lower lakes for conversion into steel products.
 Many of the world's largest employers began in the Great Lakes region.

 Mass marketing in the modern sense was born in the region.
 Two competing Chicago retailers—Montgomery Ward and Sears Roebuck—developed mass marketing and sales through catalogues, mail-order distribution, and the establishment of their brand names as purveyors of consumer goods.
 The region's natural features, cultural institutions, and resorts make it a popular destination for tourism.

 Advantages of accessible waterways, highly developed transportation infrastructure, finance, and a prosperous market base make the region the global leader in automobile production and a global business location.
 Henry Ford's movable assembly line and integrated production set the model and standard for major car manufactures.
 The Detroit area emerged as the world's automotive center, with facilities throughout the region.
 Akron, Ohio became the global leader in rubber production, driven by the demand for tires.
 Over 200 million tons of cargo are shipped annually through the Great Lakes.

 According to the Brookings Institution, if it stood alone as a country, the Great Lakes economy would be one of the largest economic units on Earth (with a $6-trillion gross regional product).
 This region also contains what area urban planners call the Great Lakes Megalopolis, which has an estimated 59 million people.
 Chicago is emerging as the third megacity in the United States, after the New York City and Los Angeles metropolitan areas, with a metro population approaching ten million.
 Toronto is the largest city in Canada and the fourth largest city proper in North America behind Mexico City, New York City and Los Angeles.
 Cities along the Great Lakes have access to the Atlantic Ocean through the St. Lawrence Seaway, making them international ports.